MkkCreations/ChronoClash_api/README.md

 # CHRONOCLASH SERVER

 ## Description
-This is the server for the Chronoclash game.
+This is the server for the ChronoClash game.
 It is a simple REST API that allows users to create accounts, login, and play the game.

 ## Installation
 1. Clone the repository
 2. Add `DATABASE_URL` environment variable to your system with the value `jdbc:mysql://127.0.0.1:3308/chronoclash_db`
 3. Add `DATABASE_USERNAME` environment variable to your system with the value `root`
 4. Add `DATABASE_PASSWORD` environment variable to your system with the value `password`
+5. Add `REDIS_HOST` environment variable to your system with the value `localhost`
+6. Add `REDIS_PORT` environment variable to your system with the value `6379`
-5. Run `docker compose up -d database` to start the database
+7. Run `docker compose up -d` to start the database and the Redis server
-6. Run the project in your IDE
+8. Run the project in your IDE
-7. The server will be running on port `8081`
+9. The server will be running on port `8081`
-8. The database will be running on port `3308`
+10. The database will be running on port `3308`
+11. The Redis server will be running on port `6379`

+> ### .end.json example
+> ```json
+> {
+>   "DATABASE_URL":"jdbc:mysql://127.0.0.1:3308/chronoclash_db",
+>   "DATABASE_USERNAME":"root",
+>   "DATABASE_PASSWORD":"password",
+>   "REDIS_HOST":"localhost",
+>   "REDIS_PORT":"6379",
+>   "SECURITY_USER": "chronoclash",
+>   "SECURITY_PASSWORD": "chronoclash"
+> }
+> ```

 ## Usage
 The server is a REST API that allows users to create accounts, login, and play the game.
 The API is deployed on Railway and can be accessed at `https://chronoclashapi-production.up.railway.app/`